subabrain/PHP-GTK3-Encrypt/README.md

 # PHPGTK3-ENCRYPT
-Use encrypted Files for PHP-GTK3
+Use encrypted Files for PHP-GTK3 for Windows